 Here are some other credit card options that will earn you rewards along with your purchases, and still boost your credit score when monthly payments are made on-time:

-Credit One Bank® Visa® - No Deposit Required - Much like a Fingerhut account, this credit card is designed for people who are trying to build or rebuild their credit.
+Credit One Bank® Unsecured Platinum Visa® – Much like a Fingerhut account, this credit card is designed for people who are trying to build or rebuild their credit.
 If you pay your bill off in full each month, you can avoid paying interest while still building credit.
-You can also earn 1% cash back on gas and groceries, terms apply.
+You can also earn 1% on eligible purchases, terms apply.
 There is an annual fee with this card between $0-$99, depending on your creditworthiness.

-Chase Freedom®- This credit card offers a limited time bonus of $200 cash back after spending $500 within the first 90 days of opening the account.
-The 0% intro APR lasts for 15 months, which then changes to 14.24%-23.24% variable.
-The rewards program is pretty generous; earning cardholders 5% cash back on categories of purchases that rotate every quarter, and 1% cash back on other purchases.
+Chase Freedom® – This credit card offers a nice sign up reward, letting cardholders earn a $150 bonus after spending $500 on purchases in your first 3 months from account opening.
+The 0% Intro APR on Purchases for 15 months changes to 16.49% - 25.24% Variable, depending on credit worthiness, after the intro period.
+The rewards program is pretty generous.
+Earn 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.
+Enjoy new 5% categories every 3 months.
+Unlimited 1% cash back on all other purchases.
 There is also no annual fee with this credit card, but you do need good credit to get approved.

-Citi® Double Cash Card – 18 month BT offer- This credit card offers 1% cash back when you make a purchase, then another 1% cash back when you make your monthly payment.
+Citi® Double Cash Card – 18 month BT offer – This credit card lets you Earn 2% cash back on purchases: 1% when you buy plus 1% as you pay.
 There is no limit to how much cash back you can earn, and no specific categories to keep track of.
-The intro APR is 0% for 18 months on balance transfers, followed by the regular APR of 13.24%-23.24% variable.
+The intro APR is 0%* for 18 months on Balance Transfers*, followed by the regular APR of 15.24% - 25.24%* (Variable).
 This card also has no annual fee, but it requires excellent credit to get approved.